patillacode/epicure/README.md

 # foreground color will be magenta and background color will be black (if supported by your terminal)
 ```

-Refer to the rest of the documentation for more details on the available methods.

-To see an interactive example, run the following command:
+To see an interactive example of all the things available, run the following command:

 ```bash
 python -m demo.demo